|

 regarding whether the initial contour should expand or contract need not be

+given to the GVF active contour model.
 The gradient vectors are normal to the boundary surface but by combining

 the Laplacian